joantriay88/extract_uoc/readme.md

 >  **Responses_Threads_Forum.txt**: This file contains the different responses of the threads.
 Every row of this file corresponds to a new response in a thread and it have 6 different columns where we can find different information: Username, CommentID, UnicIDThread, UnicIdResponse, UserRole and Body.
 This file is related with the event [edx.forum.response.created](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#edx-forum-response-created) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).
 >
 >  **Comments_Responses_Threads_Forum.txt**: This file contains the different comments of responses of the threads.
 Every row of this file corresponds to a new comment in a response of thread and it have 6 different columns where we can find different information: Username, CommentID, UnicIdResponse, UnicIdComment, UserRole and Body.
 This file is related with the event [edx.forum.comment.created](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#edx-forum-comment-created) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).

+ - Students files:

+> **n_plays_vs.txt** : This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
+In te matrix, every number is the number of plays that student did in a video.
+This file is related with the event [play_video/edx.video.played](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#play-video-edx-video-played) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).
+>
+> **n_pauses_vs.txt** : This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
+In te matrix, every number is the number of pauses that student did in a video.
+This file is related with the event [pause_video/edx.video.paused](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#pause-video-edx-video-paused) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).
+>
+> **n_stops_vs.txt** : This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
+In te matrix, every number is the number of stops that student did in a video.
+This file is related with the event [stop_video/edx.video.stopped](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#stop-video-edx-video-stopped) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).
+>
+> **n_seekFor_vs.txt** : This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
+In te matrix, every number is the number of seek forwards that student did in a video.
+This file is related with the event [seek_video/edx.video.position.changed](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#seek-video-edx-video-position-changed) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).
+>
+> **n_seekBack_vs.txt** : This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
+In te matrix, every number is the number of seek backwards that student did in a video.
+This file is related with the event [seek_video/edx.video.position.changed](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html#seek-video-edx-video-position-changed) from edX [tracking logs](http://edx.readthedocs.org/projects/devdata/en/latest/internal_data_formats/tracking_logs.html).
+>
+>**quota_viewed_vs.txt**: This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
+In te matrix, every number is the quota of video watched, e.g if the student watched the 50% of a vídeo the number is 0.5 or if the student watched the video two times the number is 2.0.
+>
+> **t_viewed_vs.txt**: This file contains a matrix where the rows represents the students and the columns the videos, except the first column that is the usernames.
+In te matrix, every number is the time in seconds dedicated to a video.